The Best Tailgating Ideas

 It’s no wonder that many people refer to it as America’s second-favorite pastime.

-In fact, it’s so popular in its own right that as many as 35% of tailgaters never even enter the stadium to watch the game.
+Why as many as 35% of tailgaters never even enter the stadium to watch the game, choosing instead to live it up out in the parking lot.

 But is it a deal breaker?